vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 MkDocs runs on [Python 3](https://www.python.org), so download and install it first.

 [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) is a popular theme for MkDocs.
 It has a simple UI with [Material color](http://www.materialui.co/colors) palettes.
-It also brings more features than the base MkDocs: it has webapp mode, flexible settings, and as I mentioned, it has a clear layout and good styles for printing.
+It also brings more features than the base MkDocs: it has web app mode, flexible settings, and as I mentioned, it has a clear layout and good styles for printing.
 When installing this Material theme, it will automatically install the MkDocs engine.

 #### 1.1.1.
 Start a new project